bitrise-io/devcenter/docs/getting-started/code-security.md

 full virtual machines for every build._

 This way your builds are always protected from changes made by others and from your previous builds, no one else can access your code and you can use a stable environment to define your build workflow.
-Every build is completed in an isolated environment, unrelated to any previous or paralelly running builds.
+Every build is completed in an isolated environment, unrelated to any previous or parallelly running builds.

 ## Source code